VictoriaMetrics/VictoriaMetrics/docs/vmalert.md

 #### HA vmalert

-For HA user can run multiple identically configured `vmalert` instances.
+For High Availability(HA) user can run multiple identically configured `vmalert` instances.
 It means all of them will execute the same rules, write state and results to the same destinations, and send alert notifications to multiple configured Alertmanagers.